MAPA tutorial

 MAPA: Functional Module Identification and Annotation for Pathway Analysis Results Using LLM

 MAPA is a streamlined workflow for pathway-enrichment analysis and enrichment result interpretation that turns large omics datasets into clear biological insight.
 It is developed by the Shen Lab at Nanyang Technological University, Singapore.
-It:
+It is able to perform:

-3. Functional module annotation: Summarises each module with large-language models (LLM) (e.g., ChatGPT), linking the results to the latest findings in literature from PubMed.
+- Functional module annotation: Summarises each module with large-language models (LLM) (e.g., ChatGPT), which links the results to the latest findings in literature from PubMed.

-The outcome is a fast, reproducible, and user-friendly pipeline that reduces redundancy and delivers biologically meaningful interpretations for enrichment results.
+This tool is a streamlined, reproducible, and user-friendly workflow that reduces redundancy and delivers biologically meaningful interpretations for enrichment results.

 Aim of This Tutorial

-This guide walks you through the two faces of mapa: the R package for command-line workflows and the Shiny app for point-and-click exploration.
-By the end, with your gene/metabolite list as input, you will be able to:
+This guide walks you through the two faces of mapa: the R package for command-line (code-based) workflow and the Shiny App/Web version for point-and-click exploration.
+In the end, you will be able to:

 Whether you favour the command line or a browser, the tutorial gives you everything you need to apply MAPA confidently in your bioinformatics projects.